Crandall in Kaufman County, Texas — The American South (West South Central)

 Location.
 32° 37.667′ N, 96° 27.338′ W. Marker is in Crandall, Texas, in Kaufman County.
 Marker is on South Main Street south of East Holly Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Crandall TX 75114, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 15, 2016.
-This page originally submitted on July 13, 2016, by Rheba Bybee of Seagoville, Texas.
-This page has been viewed 189 times since then and 5 times this year.
+It was originally submitted on July 13, 2016, by Rheba Bybee of Seagoville, Texas.
+This page has been viewed 223 times since then and 3 times this year.
 Photos: 1, 2. submitted on July 13, 2016, by Rheba Bybee of Seagoville, Texas. • Bernard Fisher was the editor who published this page.